 After the site visit, the evaluation team will draft a written report based on the contents of the oral report presented at the end of the site visit.
-The report will present the key findings of the evaluation, focusing on an analysis of the changes since the initial evaluation and recommendations for further improvement.
+The report will present the key findings of the evaluation and recommendations for how the institution can improve.